nanocosmos/demo/README.md

 Furthermore we've worked on enhancing iOS playback recovery.
 In case of network interruptions or degradations, the iOS playback will be recovered more smoothly.
 An issue has been resolved that previously led to a false positive `PLAYING` state on iOS during network interruptions.
 This will result in more accurate playback status representation.
 In addition we've addressed an issue that could occasionally lead to an incomplete or empty `stats` object in the `onPlay` event.

+### **Changelog**

+### Added

+- iOS 17 related adjustment in iOS buffer control
+- indication of `Document.visibilityState` in all metrics events
+- event counter in all metrics events

+### Improved

+- iOS playback recovery in case of network interruptions or degradations

+### Fixed

+- prevent false positive `playing` state in case of iOS network interruptions
+- issue that could cause an incomplete or empty `stats` object in the `onPlay` event

 ## **[4.20.4]**